okoala/awesome-stars/README.md

 - [react-desktop](https://github.com/gabrielbull/react-desktop) - React UI Components for macOS Sierra and Windows 10
 - [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) - Simplifies creation of HTML files to serve your webpack bundles
 - [redux-ignore](https://github.com/omnidan/redux-ignore) - :recycle: higher-order reducer to ignore redux actions
-- [react-native-macos](https://github.com/ptmt/react-native-macos) - React Native for macOS
+- [react-native-macos](https://github.com/ptmt/react-native-macos) - React Native for macOS is an experimental fork for writing desktop apps using Cocoa
 - [lib-flexible](https://github.com/amfe/lib-flexible) - 可伸缩布局方案
 - [calipers](https://github.com/calipersjs/calipers) - A Node.js library for measuring image and PDF dimensions.
 - [dataloader](https://github.com/facebook/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.